AaronAtayan310/Team-Project-Repository/README.md

 # Team-Project-Repository
-INST326 Team Project - Data Pipeline Framework for Crime rates/datasets
+INST326 Team Project - Crime Research Data Pipeline

 A comprehensive Python framework for automated processing, analysis, and visualization of crime datasets to support evidence-based policy making and criminal justice research.